Efficient Video Prediction via Sparsely Conditioned Flow Matching: Experiments

 \subsection{Conditional Video Prediction}

-We test our method on 2 datasets that cover different evaluation scenarios.
-First, to assess the ability of \emph{\methodName} to generate structured human motion, we test it on the \textbf{KTH} dataset~\cite{schuldt2004recognizing}.
+We test our method on \if\kitti1 3 \else 2 \fi datasets.
+First, to assess the ability of \methodName to generate structured human motion, we test it on the \textbf{KTH} dataset~\cite{schuldt2004recognizing}.
 KTH is a dataset containing 6 different human actions performed by 25 subjects in different scenarios.
-We follow the standard evaluation protocol predicting 30/40 future frames conditioned on the first 10 in $64\times 64$ resolution.
+We follow the standard evaluation protocol predicting 30/40 future frames conditioned on the first 10 at a $64\times 64$ pixel resolution.
 The results are reported in Table~\ref{tab:kth}.
-We show that \emph{\methodName} achieves state of the art prediction quality compared to the prior methods that do not use domain-specific tricks (e.g. \cite{gao2021accurate} models the motion of the keypoints which works well for human-centric data, but we want to stay general and perform pixel-level prediction).
-Figure~\ref{fig:kth} provides some qualitative results.
+We show that \methodName achieves state of the art prediction quality compared to prior methods that do not use domain-specific help.
+For instance, \cite{gao2021accurate} models the motion of the keypoints, which works well for human-centric data, but does not apply to general video generation.
+Figure~\ref{fig:kth} shows qualitative results.

+\if\kitti1 We also test on \textbf{KITTI}~\cite{Geiger2012AreWR} in order to assess our model's ability to work with dynamic backgrounds.
+KITTI is a video dataset captured by a setup mounted on a car navigating streets in Berlin.
+The scenes in the dataset are partially observable, so the model has to hallucinate in order to predict the future, which makes this test case extremely challenging.
+We follow the preprocessing and testing format proposed in~\cite{} and~\cite{}, which is to predict 25 future frames given first 5.
+The small size of the dataset (the training set contains only 57 videos) further complicates the task, as the models tend to overfit.
+In order to reduce this issue, during the training we apply the same augmentations as in~\cite{babaeizadeh2021fitvid}.
+The results are reported in Table~\ref{tab:kitti}.